Learn seven of the most common trading mistakes to avoid. Hone your trading strategies and skills by knowing what not to do.

-The mechanics of trading are easy.
-A click or two gets you into a trade and a click or two gets you out.
+The mechanics of trading are relatively simple.
+A click or two gets you into a trade, and a click or two gets you out.
 But the decision-making process behind those clicks is much more complex.
 And with complexity comes more opportunities to make mistakes that can affect your bottom line.
 Here are seven common mistakes that traders—both new and experienced—sometimes make.

 Earnings can sometimes fall into that category.
-Sometimes, no matter what your indicator or charts say, or how well you think you’ve analyzed a company’s fundamentals, a stock’s reaction after an earnings announcement is still basically a coin toss because of all the subjectivity involved.
+Sometimes, no matter what your indicators or charts say, or how well you think you’ve analyzed a company’s fundamentals, a stock’s reaction after an earnings announcement is still basically a coin toss because of all the subjectivity involved.
+It may be best to avoid trading around earnings.

-Inside every trader is an image of what type of trader they think they are.
+Every trader has an internal image of what type of trader they think they are.
 Sometimes that image is correct, but sometimes it’s not.
-You may imagine yourself to be a fast-paced day trader, but in truth, maybe your personality is better suited for swing trading, where you hold positions for longer time frames, say two to six days.
+You may imagine yourself to be a fast-paced day trader, but in truth, maybe your personality is better suited for swing trading, where you hold positions for time frames of two to six days or longer.
 Or maybe you’ve been swing trading and you’d like to pick up the pace.

 Trading in the time frame that best fits your personality allows you to be more comfortable and relaxed, which can promote clearer thinking and better decision making.

-Traders use technical indicators to trigger entries and exits because they can be objective.
+Traders may use technical indicators to trigger entries and exits to make their decisions more objective.
 For example, if a stock breaks below a technical level such as a five-period exponential moving average (5EMA), there’s no way to deny it; it is what it is.
 But sometimes technical indicators can be used to rationalize otherwise irrational trading decisions.

 There’s a fascination among traders about picking turns.
 Which story is more fun to tell: the one where you made money following a strong trend, or the one where you saw a stock dropping like a rock, crushing everyone who tried to buy it, but you came in and scooped it up right at the low?
-If you’re like many traders, you prefer the second one that makes you sound like a superhero.
+If you’re like many traders, you’d prefer the second one because it’s a lot more dramatic.

 Perhaps that’s why some traders spend a disproportionate amount of time trying to buy bottoms or short tops.
 Of course, the problem with this approach should be self-evident.
 If you’re more concerned about how you made money than actually making it, you might be trading for the wrong reasons.